Dalvin Cook: 2021 season

 In Week 2, against the Arizona Cardinals, Cook totaled 22 carries for 131 rushing yards in the 34–33 loss.
-In Week 6, against Carolina, he had 29 carries for 140 yards and a touchdown.
+In Week 6, against the Carolina Panthers, he had 29 carries for 140 yards and a touchdown.
 In Week 14, just 11 days after dislocating his shoulder, Cook totaled 205 rushing yards on 27 carries along with two rushing touchdowns as the Vikings won 28–36 over the Pittsburgh Steelers.
 Cook finished the 2021 season with 249 carries for 1,159 rushing yards and six rushing touchdowns to go along with 34 receptions for 224 receiving yards.
 He earned a third consecutive Pro Bowl nomination.

 At the conclusion of the 2021 season, Cook announced he would be wearing the number 4 jersey beginning with the 2022 NFL season.
 He was ranked 31st by his fellow players on the NFL Top 100 Players of 2022.